Summer Undergraduate Research Fellows in Chemistry (SURF-C)

 An educational stipend is provided.
 Details on the stipend will be provided in the award letter upon acceptance into the program.

 Summer housing for Leach Fellows will be provided in on-campus air-conditioned facilities.
 Students are responsible for their own dining arrangements and meal planning.

-The application for summer 2022 will be available through the University Global Programs System Portal.
-Applications for internal students will be due on 15 February 2022.
+The application for summer 2023 will be available through the University Global Programs System Portal.
+Applications for internal students will open on December 1, 2022 and will be due on 15 February 2023.